-Secondly, sign up for the DMA Choice Mail Preference Service.
-This will get you off direct marketing mail lists like catalogs, magazines, etc. You can enroll online or by mail.
+This one sounds like a mouthful, but it’s a handy tool that will remove your name and address from direct marketing lists like catalogs, magazines, etc. You can enroll online or by mail.
 The mail option will cost $1.
 Either way, Direct Marketing Association .

 Then, sit back and wait.
 Within six to eight weeks, you should begin to notice less mail.
 DMA can take ninety days to take effect.